 Dermatologists agree that acne in general is a multifactorial issue, meaning that it stems from several different factors.
 While it can be caused by hormones and skin types, external factors can also contribute to the development of acne.

-One of the most prevalent causes of acne, especially on your back, is an overproduction of sebum or oil, explained Dr. Erin Boh, MD, PhD, professor at Tulane University School of Medicine, and Dr. Katherine Lee, MD at Stony Brook Medicine.
-Lee also identified buildup of dead skin cells as another common cause of back acne.
+One of the most prevalent causes of acne, especially on your back, is an overproduction of sebum or oil, explains Dr. Erin Boh, MD, and Dr. Katherine Lee, MD.
+Lee also identifies buildup of dead skin cells as another common cause of back acne.

-Aside from genetics, Dr. Aaron Secrest, MD, PhD, MBA, vice chair of business strategy for dermatology at University of Utah, mentioned breakouts could often be classified as “mechanical acne" (also known as acne mechanica), which stems from external factors like wearing tight, compressive clothes that causes pores to become clogged.
-“I see it a lot with patients where, a tighter sports bra or tighter clothing and athletic wear, can compress that skin on the back and [make] it easier for acne to erupt right there,” he said.
+Aside from genetics, Dr. Aaron Secrest, MD, mentions breakouts could often be classified as “mechanical acne" (also known as acne mechanica), which stems from external factors like wearing tight, compressive clothes that causes pores to become clogged.
+“I see it a lot with patients where, a tighter sports bra or tighter clothing and athletic wear, can compress that skin on the back and [make] it easier for acne to erupt right there,” he says.

-Dr. Neelam Vashi, MD, director of the Cosmetic and Laser Center at Boston University, noted stress and diet as other factors that contribute to back acne.
+Dr. Neelam Vashi, MD, director of the Cosmetic and Laser Center at Boston University, notes stress and diet as other factors that contribute to back acne.

 How is back acne different from face acne?